-- Balloons pose a risk to both wildlife and people.
+- Balloons pose a threat to both wildlife and people.

 - You can help by raising awareness and helping inspire policy changes.